Yoga in India: A Brief History, Traditions and Retreats

 Contact: (+91) 90486 94762

 As the World Yoga Day, 2022 (June 21) inches closer, you can plan a yoga holiday in India.
 Or visit the country any time of the year to experience a transcendence of mind, body, and spirit via ancient texts and yogic practices.
-Yoga in India is constantly transforming.
+Furthermore, yoga in India is constantly transforming.
 So, immerse yourself in this vast knowledge traversing eras.

 Book flights to India from USA or any part of the world and visit these yoga retreats at your leisure.